Stuart Hall (cultural theorist): Biography

-Stuart Hall was born on 3 February 1932 in Kingston, Jamaica, into a middle-class Jamaican family of African, English, Portuguese Jewish, and likely Indian descent.
+Stuart Henry McPhail Hall was born on 3 February 1932 in Kingston, Colony of Jamaica, into a middle-class family.
+His parents were Herman McPhail Hall and Jessie Merle Hopwood.
+Herman's direct ancestors were English, living in Jamaica for several centuries, tracing back to the Kingston tavern-keeper John Hall (1722–1797) and his Dutch wife Allegonda Boom.
+Hall's direct paternal ancestors were implicated in the trans-Atlantic slave trade and slavery in Jamaica, being associated with the Grecian Regale Plantation, Saint Andrew Parish.
+Hall's mother was descended through her mother from John Rock Grosset, a local pro-slavery Tory member of Parliament.
+According to the 1820 Jamaica Almanac, Stuart's great-great-great-grandfather John Herman Hall owned 20 enslaved Black African people.
+His ancestors were Portuguese, Jews, English, Africans and Indians.

 As a teen he had been baptized in an Evangelical Youth Group.
-He attended Jamaica College, receiving an education modelled after the British school system.
-In an interview Hall describes himself as a "bright, promising scholar" in these years and his formal education as "a very 'classical' education; very good but in very formal academic terms."
+He attended the all-male Jamaica College, one of the island's elite establishments, receiving an education modeled after the British school system.
+In an interview, Hall describes himself as a "bright, promising scholar" in these years and his formal education as "a very 'classical' education; very good but in very formal academic terms."
 With the help of sympathetic teachers, he expanded his education to include "T. S. Eliot, James Joyce, Freud, Marx, Lenin and some of the surrounding literature and modern poetry", as well as "Caribbean literature".
 Hall's later works reveal that growing up in the pigmentocracy of the colonial West Indies, where he was of darker skin than much of his family, had a profound effect on his views.